RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

   caption="LoRaWAN Parameters Configuration Status"
 />

 * After successfully configuring the parameters, check if your gateway has been set in advance.
-Reset the device and a message will be sent to your terminal that the device has successfully joined in OTAA.
+Reset the device and a message will be sent to your terminal that the device has successfully joined OTAA.

 <rk-img
   src="/assets/images/wistrio/rak815/quickstart/5application-demonstration/otaa-activation.jpg"